 2 x 12 = 24 → 4 x 12 = 48 → 8 x 12 = 96

-Repeated doubling can be a useful strategy for multiplying by four, eight, and sixteen.
+Repeated doubling can be a useful strategy for multiplying by 4, 8, and 16.

 Additive thinking gets the job done but it is an inefficient process.
 Look for multiplicative strategies to highlight and share.
 These strategies might include:

 12 is made up of ten and two.
 8 x 10 = 80 (That’s the tens) and 8 x 2 = 16 (That’s the twos).
 80 + 16 = 96.